petomalina/bluefire/README.md

 - **Manipulate with real objects, not buffers** - Whether you want to send or receive, you will never have to handle bytes.
 Construct real object, framework will handle everything else.

-- **Injections, injections everywhere** - Why should you global objects, when you can do that in better way?
-[Core Services page](https://github.com/Gelidus/bluefire/wiki/Core-services) will provide you with basic information.
+- **Injections, injections everywhere** - Why should you globalize objects, when you can access them in cool way?
+[Core Services page](https://github.com/Gelidus/bluefire/wiki/Core-services) will provide you with more information.

 Feel free to vote on [Bluefire Trello](https://trello.com/b/tltmSctv/bluefire) for features you want to be in the framework first!